vincentgong7/phd_thesis_latex_trail_template/README.md

 ](https://github.com/vincentgong7/phd_thesis_latex_trail_template
 )

+- On **Overleaf**
+	1. Visit the online read-only demo on the **Overleaf**
+	2. Click the "**Menu**" on the top-left corner of the demo page.
+	3. Click the "**Source**" below the Download section.

 ## Usage
 ### Use it on your local computer:
-1. Download this project as zip (or Clone it on Git) to your local folder.
-You can also download it in the online Demo: Menu -> Download -> Source.
+1. Download this project as a zip file (or Clone it if you are familiar with Git) to your local folder.
 2. Compile it with your Latex tool locally using: **pdfLaTex**

 ### Use it online (Overleaf):
+There are **two** ways to set up your own thesis project based on this latex template on the Overleaf, i.e. upload the template zip file, or link it to your Github repository (for advanced user).

+- Create an Overleaf project by **uploading zip file**
+	1. Download the zip file of this latex template to your local folder.
+	2. In your Overleaf project page, click "**New Project**" -> "**Upload Project**"
+	3. Select the **zip file** of this latex template on your local folder and upload it.
+	4. **Recompile** it.

+- Create an Overleaf project by **linking to your own Github repository** (for advanced user)
-1. Git **Fork** it to your own GitHub repositories.
+	1. Git **Fork** this project to your own GitHub repositories.
 	2. On your Overleaf, click **'New Project'** -> **'Import from GitHub'**.
 	3. Make sure your Overleaf has been linked with your GitHub account.
 It's easy.
 	4. Select the forked project from your GitHub repositories and import it to your Overleaf.
 	5. Click **'Compile'**.
 The default mode should be **'pdfLaTex'**.

 #### Again, please compile this project using: pdfLaTex

-### Quick info
+## Quick info
 - The main latex file: **thesis.tex**.
 - The Title page file: **./0-misc/title.tex**.
 - The bibliography file (references): **references.bib**.